patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 problems I faced on a daily basis.
 Probably the solutions offered weren't too helpful, even though I worked as a Java programmer during that time, and _Clean Code_ is very much about the kind of Java we wrote back then.
-So _Clean Code_ collected dust in my bookshelf.
+So _Clean Code_ collected dust on my bookshelf.

 # Clean Code and the Klean Kode Kult